 A vacancy following the removal of a director or a vacancy created by an increase in the number of directors or the death, resignation, adjudicated incompetence or other incapacity of a director may be filled only by a vote of a majority of the remaining directors and, in the case of an independent director, the director must also be nominated by the remaining independent directors.
 Any director elected to fill a vacancy will serve for the remainder of the full term of the directorship in which the vacancy occurs.
-If there are no remaining independent directors, then a majority vote of the remaining directors will be sufficient to fill a vacancy among the independent directors' positions.
+If there are no remaining independent directors' positions.
 If at any time there are no independent or affiliated directors in office, successor directors will be elected by the stockholders.
 Each director is bound by our charter.